 The Sea Lion Overlook is located about 90 meters (100 yards) east of the Lighthouse Visitor Parking Lot.

 Tule Elk Preserve

 The tule elk herds had virtually disappeared by 1860, thirteen years before the state awarded them complete protection.
 In the spring of 1978, two bulls and eight cows were brought in from the San Luis Island Wildlife Refuge near Los Banos.
 The elk were contained within a temporary, 1.2-hectare (3-acre) enclosure to allow for adjustment to their new surroundings.
 That summer, six of the cows bore calves.
 In the fall, seventeen elk were released from the enclosure on Tomales Point to 1,050 hectares (2,600 acres) of open grassland and coastal scrub.
 By the summer of 1988, the population was at ninety-three animals.
 The population census taken in 2000 counted over 400 elk.
-Since that time, the tule elk have proven to be populating the preserve at sustainable levels with census numbers leveling-off, averaging around 450 individuals, making the the Point Reyes herds one of the largest populations in California.
+Since that time, the tule elk have proven to be populating the preserve at sustainable levels with census numbers leveling-off and averaging around 300 individuals, making the the Point Reyes herds one of the largest populations in California.
+In 2018, the National Park Service increased the size of the reserve to 1,175 hectares (2,900 acres).
 Smaller, free-ranging herds of tule elk may also be seen in the Limantour/Glenbrook area and in the grasslands above Drakes Beach.